-- b.)
-Compensatory Time-Off - i) Regular and non-regular type 2 faculty members may choose, prior to starting an overload, whether to accept financial compensation or compensatory time off as payment for the overload. - ii) Compensatory time off must be taken no later than 5 years from when the overload was completed.
+b.)
+Compensatory Time-Off

+- i) Regular and non-regular type 2 faculty members may choose, prior to starting an overload, whether to accept financial compensation or compensatory time off as payment for the overload. - ii) Compensatory time off must be taken no later than three (3) years from when the overload was completed.
 The scheduling of the time off would be by mutual agreement between the Dean and the faculty member.
-If the faculty member and the Dean are unable to reach agreement on the scheduling, the Dean will schedule the time off.
-The deadline for time off would be indicated on the faculty overload contract by the Dean. - iii) Prior to taking compensatory time off, the faculty member may choose to take payment instead.
-In such cases, payment will be made as in (a) above based on the member's annual salary at the time the overload was earned. - NOTE: At the current time, overloads are not pensionable.
+If the faculty member and the Dean are unable to reach agreement on the scheduling, the Dean will schedule the time off or initiate an automatic payout of the compensatory time off portion that exceeds the three (3) years.
+The deadline for time off would be indicated on the faculty overload contract by the Dean.

+iii) Prior to taking compensatory time off, the faculty member may choose to take payment instead.
+In such cases, payment will be made as in (a) above based on the member's annual salary at the time the overload was earned.

+NOTE: At the current time, overloads are not pensionable.
 If they become pensionable, this article will be reviewed.